Big-Bro222/rugbeats/README.md

   `GameController` is responsible for all gameplay logic and beat animation

-  `GameModel` is responsible for game scene management and wall type calculation
+  `GameModel` is responsible for game data management and wall type calculation

 - Player control is implemented in `Player` which is responsible for keyboard events and some player animation.
 - `Utils` include some utility functions like color interpolation and value clamp